Employee Wellbeing Survey

 Engagement: measures the extent to which staff members are fully engaged with the mission and objectives of the organisation.
 Absenteeism and Presenteeism are extremely costly and over 58% of the cost associated with reduced productivity can be traced to poor psychological health and employee stress.

 The Employee Well-being Survey is an organisational audit tool that is brief and has easy to understand items.
 It is suitable for all working groups.
 This means that response rates of staff to anonymous postal surveys run by JQA is high and clients are able to draw valid conclusions from the reports.
 The result is a reliable and valid understanding of how staff members respond to a range of issues which tell you how well you are achieving your organisational goals.
-Our research has shown that knowledge of the three core dimensions mentioned above at the group and organisational level the EWS is able to:
+Our research has shown that knowledge of the three core dimensions mentioned above at the group and organisational level surveys are able to:

 - Provide an overview of the well-being of staff